noodlehaus/dispatch/README.md

 ```php
 array('globals' => array('param1' => 'val1', 'param2' => 'val2'))
 ```

+Calling `config()` with no parameters resets the configuration back to an empty state.

 ## Routing
 Application routes are created via calls to `on($method, $path, $callback)`.